-From the Washington Post yesterday, most foster care children on antipsychoctic drugs get them for far too long and without medical justification.
+From the Washington Post, most foster care children on antipsychoctic drugs get them for far too long and without medical justification.
 2/3 of the nearly 700 claims studied raised high-risk “quality of care” issues.

 As a long time CASA volunteer guardian ad-Litem, many of my case kids were on multiple drugs simultaneously and many of them hated being forced to use them.
 Some kids threw the drugs away.

 In Minneapolis, I would like to know (there should be more transparency) if six year old Kendrea Johnson’s suicide by hanging involved psychotropic medications.
 She was a very troubled foster child, in therapy and had talked about homicide and suicide.
 When Jeff Weise killed himself, his grandfather and 14 others he had talked about suicide and homicide and was taking Prozac.